Updated on May 5, 2023

 Students will develop a conceptual model of a database; become familiar with a database management system; and build and query a database.
 The course emphasizes introduction of database systems, database design/ER model, the relational model, logical design, physical design, and applications.
 Topics include conceptual design, ER model, relational model of data, SQL, query optimization, noSQL, data mining, and normalization.

-This course is an introduction to key design principles and techniques for interactively visualizing data.
-Major goals of this course are to understand how visual representations can help in the analysis and understanding of complex data, how to design effective visualizations, and how to create your own interactive visualizations using modern web-based frameworks.
-Topics include perception and cognition, color, data types and dataset types, marks and channels, interaction, and views.
+This course is an introduction to key design principles and techniques for interactive information visualization for data science.
+The major goals of this course are to understand how visual representations can help in the analysis and understanding of complex data, how to design effective interactive information visualizations, and how to create your own interactive information visualizations using modern web-based frameworks and libraries.
+This course is complementary to CS5840/6840 (Scientific Visualization for Data Science).

 This course is a practical, project-based introduction to production data science where students will learn data science concepts and techniques in a very applied setting.
 Students will examine many, many different datasets and work with them to accomplish different tasks of analysis as computer scientists and domain scientists work together to solve problems.
 Topics covered include bar charts, line charts, scatterplots, statistics, getting and cleaning data, k-nearest neighbors, Naive Bayes classifiers, linear regression, logistic regression, support vector machines, decision trees, and neural networks.